xiongquan1230/IETF122-Sidemeeting-HP-WAN/Minutes.md

 A full transcription of meeting is below.
 -----------------------------------------
+1,Note well, welcome statements, introduction and agenda bash, Daniel Huang.5min

+No comments.

+2,Use cases and requirements from public operators' view, Kehan Yao,10min

 Colin: Those requirements are sort of nice to have.
 Is there like a priority list?
 Or is it simply sort of absolute?